 Therefore, the flag of the Polish-Lithuanian commonwealth was both coats of arms displayed on a horizontally-stripped red and white flag.

 This may very well be the origin of Poland’s current flag as it stands today.

 Throughout the 1800s and 1900s, European militaries used cockades, knots of coloured ribbons pinned to the hat to show the nationality of their military.
 Throughout the battles of this period, Polish cockades were red and white.

-When the military commission announced that a metal cross, representing Christ, must be worn into battle, heroes like General Kościusko and Poniatowski continued to pin their red and white cockades to their hats.
+When the military commission announced that soldiers must wear a metal cross representing Christ into battle, heroes like General Kościusko and Poniatowski continued to pin their red and white cockades to their hats.

 Below, you can see Kościusko riding into battle and the cockade on his hat.

 Between 1807 and 1830, Poland was a ‘puppet state’ of both France and then Russia.
 During the November uprising against Russian rule in 1830, it was decided that its military needed a unique national insignia.
 Red and white cockades were then again worn as the Polish military fought for its independence from Russia, Prussia and Austria.

 The Polish National Flag today

 One of Poland’s first public celebrations since regaining independence was on May 3, 1916, in Warsaw.

-So new was the flag to its citizens, that government official had to go into the crowd and tell Poles which way to hold their flag.
+So new was the flag to its citizens that government officials had to go into the crowd and tell Poles which way to hold their flag.

 To prevent the Polish Navy from the incorrect use of the flag, a Polish Eagle was placed in the middle of the white stripe to show which way is up clearly.

 The flag even comes in alcoholic form!
 Below, you can see a shot made from Polish Vodka and raspberry juice!

 Poland’s flag during WW2

 During the Nazi invasion of Poland in 1939, the Polish Army, Navy and Airforce used little to no red or white on their uniforms, as you can see below.

-Throughout Europe and North Africa, the flag was raised over many battlefields after an allied victory where Poles played a significant role.
+Throughout Europe and North Africa, soldiers raised the flag over many battlefields after an allied victory where Poles played a significant role.